 The shirt in Quantum of Solace is still light blue cotton poplin with double cuffs but the collar isn’t as strong as the Brioni collar, which overwhelms Craig’s face and neck.
 The tie isn’t the same but it’s a pattern of blue and black squares.
 The shoes have gone from a 2-eyelet derby to the Church’s Philip perforated cap-toe oxford.
 Apart from the basics of the outfit, Louise Frogley seemed less interested in continuity and more interested in dressing Bond how she pleased.
 Whilst Tom Ford is a much better fit for Daniel Craig than Brioni, it would’ve been nice to keep the suit a 3-piece.

 Yesterday I wrote about James Bond’s first striped 3-piece suit.
 The last time Bond wore a striped 3-piece suit was in the final scene of Casino Royale.
 The choice to put Bond in a 3-piece suit at the end of Casino Royale was made to show the final transformation of a rough novice to the more familiar sophisticated OO7.
 This Brioni suit is navy with a subtle pinstripe in a light-weight worsted wool.
 The jacket has a 3-button front, 4-button cuffs, and flapped pockets.
 We don’t get a good look at the rear but we see enough to tell that it’s vented, though it’s difficult to discern how many vents.
-The trousers have a flat front and turn-ups, and might even have a belt.
+The trousers have a darted front and turn-ups, and might even have a belt.
 There appears to be a bit of a bulge under the waistcoat where a belt buckle would be, which is one reason not to wear a belt with a waistcoat.
 Ideally one should only wear braces with a 3-piece suit to keep the trousers neatly in place under the waistcoat.
 There is no need to be scared to wear braces; they will never be seen because they are always hidden under the waistcoat.
 The waistcoat isn’t fitted particularly well as you can see large ripples across the chest.
 A properly-fitted waistcoat should always lay completely flat.
 The full 6-button style is too long for Daniel Craig’s less than 6-foot-tall body.
 A 6-button-5 style like what Sean Connery wore in Goldfinger would be a better match for his height.

 Whilst I’m critiquing the fit, another problem that stands out is the too-long sleeves.
 Sleeves should end at the wrist and allow 1/4 to 1/2 inch of shirt cuff.
 Not only is showing a bit of linen aesthetically pleasing, it also eases the wear on the ends of your sleeve.
 Fraying shirt cuffs are easier and cheaper to repair or replace than a suit.